Features

 Limiting the Drag and Drop Range

-Now that the allowed range is visible we need to actually limit the target position during drag and drop.
-This can be done using the real-time onEventMoving event handler.
+Now that the allowed range is visible, we can actually limit the target position during drag and drop.
+This is handled in the real-time onEventMoving event handler.

 if (!version) {